gguan/qtrade/_sources/guide/trading_environment.md.txt

 Qtrade provides a highly customizable Gym trading environment to facilitate research on reinforcement learning in trading.

-## Initializing the Gym Environment
+## Initialize Gym Environment

-In this example, we create a simple trading environment.
-For advanced usage, please refer to the guide on how to define custom Actions, Rewards, and Observers.
+The following example demonstrates how to create a basic trading environment.
+For advanced customization of Actions, Rewards, and Observers, please refer to [Customizing Trading Environment Guide](customize_environment.md).

 ```python
 import yfinance as yf